 Balsam, K. F., Beadnell, B., & Molina, Y. (2013).
 The Daily Heterosexist Experiences Questionnaire: Measuring minority stress among lesbian, gay, bisexual, and transgender adults.
 Measurement and Evaluation in Counseling and Development, 46(1), 3–25. https://doi.org/10.1177/0748175612449743

-The following is a list of experiences that LGBT people sometimes have.
+The following is a list of experiences that LGBTQ+ people sometimes have.
 Please read each one carefully, and then respond to the following question:

 How much has this problem distressed or bothered you during the past 6 months?